 Collaboration across the ICS on agency usage.
-Participation in ICS Bank and Agency Collaborative to manage agency rates across the region.
-ICS collaboration on Careers International Recruitment and Workforce mobility.
-ICS wide People Board - looking at nurse recruitment across the whole system. s, Establishment of a Pennine Lancashire and a Lancashire and South Cumbria People Board.
+Participation in ICS Bank and Collaborative to manage agency rates across the region.
+ICS collaboration of International Recruitment and Workforce mobility.
+ICS wide People Board - Io nurse recruitment across the whole system.
+Establishment of a Pennine Lancashire and a Lancashire and South Cumbria Board.
 Improved staff survey completion rate.
-The Trust is leading the Enhanced Health and Wellbeing Programme for the ICS. £1.5m secured for the ICS to develop an enhanced health and wellbeing offer.
-The Trust has agreed to act as the lead employer for the ICS NHS Reservists Program nme.
-Ongoing development of national performance dashboard to support delivery of the plan.
+The Trust is leading the Enhanced Health and Wellbeing Programme for the £1.5m secured for the ICS to develop an enhanced health and wellbeing offe The Trust has agreed to act as the lead employer for the ICS NHS Reservists Ongoing development of national performance dashboard to support delivery plan. n Careers, boking at a People ICS. r. s Programme.
 Gaps in controls and assurance: Mitigating actions: National recruitment shortages, capacity for delivery of transformation programmes, financial restrictions.
 Reduction of continuing professional development (CPD) monies from Health Education England (HEE) (could be offset by the apprenticeship levy).
-Varying incentive Action

-- The impact of the changes to the pension rules and taxation has resulted in a significant reduction in capacity and additional work being undertaken by senior medical staff.
-This has resulted in a reduction in clinical capacity. - Regulators stance on safe staffing and substitution of roles in place of registered workforce. - Risk of staff leaving the NHS due to post COVID burnout. - Potential ongoing staff sickness from COVID-19.
+Varying incentive schemes/packages across provider sector.
+Action Target Date The impact of the changes to the pension rules and taxation has resulted in a significant reduction in capacity and additional work being undertaken by senior medical staff.
+This has resulted in a reduction in clinical capacity.
+Nurse and HCA recruitment strategy, first phase complete, with a second cohort to commence shortly.
+Q1 2022/23 Regulators stance on safe staffing and substitution of roles in place of registered workforce.
+Awaiting outcome of the Government consultation regarding VCoD.
+March 2022 Risk of staff leaving the NHS due to post COVID burnout.
+Potential ongoing staff sickness from COVID-19.
+Junior Doctor Recruitment Task and Finish Group established and are planning to undertake a recruitment event to attract new recruits.
+Q1 2022/23.
+COVID-19 impact on Black and Minority Ethnic (BAME) population.
+Potential impact on employee relations as a result of the Government's pause of the Vaccination as a Condition of Deployment (VCoD).